 User Generated Content

 User Generated Content (UGC) is any content created by customers or users rather than brands themselves, such as pictures, videos, and reviews.
-UGC content is a raw form of digital word-of-mouth marketing, which users are more likely to trust because it comes from people who have directly experienced the business’ products and/or services.
+UGC is a raw form of digital word-of-mouth marketing, which users are more likely to trust because it comes from people who have directly experienced the business’ products and/or services.
 We expect successful marketers to embrace UGC to help embrace the narrative of their brands.

 Through the COVID-19 pandemic, online shopping has become a safe space for many consumers.

 Online shopping has been an option for a while, but an up-and-coming trend related to online shopping has come into the spotlight: social commerce.
 Platforms such as Instagram and Facebook have shopping options directly on the app or website.
 We have seen conversion rates and attribution of sales from all social platforms continue to grow – and expect to see that growth blossom even further.

 With in-person events not being an option, live videos and webinars have allowed events to happen in a safe way.
 Video is an effective medium to give consumers information about your product or service, and live video is an authentic way of doing so.
 We expect to see new and innovative ways of converting traditional real-life experiences to virtual platforms.